sankarshanmukhopadhyay/Links/README.md

 ### Bootstrap
 The project envisages sets of reputational strategies that can evolve to any level of sophistication.
-Thankfully, we don't have to write those strategies - we just have to write the backbone.
+Thankfully, we don't have to write those strategies - we just have to write the foundation.

 However, to bootstrap the project, it seems sensible to build and release some agents to their rightful owners.
 These agents would be equipped with some strategies, however rudimentary.